 “There are ticks everywhere here,” notes Matthew Beres, an East Hampton father of two, who is one of her patients.
 About six years ago, Beres got a red rash a few hours after eating a hamburger.
 After two more incidents, he went to see McGintee, who diagnosed an allergy to alpha-gal.

 It was a life-changing moment for Beres, a personal chef.
-“I make all sorts of meat products, so now I get someone to taste things for me.
+“I make all sorts of red meat products, so now I get someone to taste things for me.
 We get awesome beef from all over the world.
 It looks amazing,” he laments.
-For a minority of patients with higher sensitivity, it’s not as easy as just avoiding a steak, however.
+For patients with higher sensitivity, it’s not as easy as just avoiding a steak, however.
 Beres reacts to many dairy products, as well as products made with gelatin, from jelly beans to certain medications.